Quantized distributed Nash equilibrium seeking under DoS attacks: Framework

 \subsection{Quantizer}

 The limitation of bandwidth implies that transmitted signals are subject to quantization.
-Let $b \in \mathbb{R}$ be the original scalar signal before quantization and $q_R(\cdot)$ be the quantization function for scalar input values as
+Let $b \in \mathbb{R}$ be the original scalar signal before quantization and $q_R(\cdot)$ be the quantization function for a scalar input value as